-The Company's exploration focus remained on the properties comprising its Detour Gold Trend Project during the third quarter of 2019 (see Figure 1, above).
+The Company's exploration focus remained on the properties comprising its Detour Gold Trend Project during the fourth quarter of 2019 (see Figure 1, above) and specifically on the Fenelon Property.
 The Project encompasses over 700 square kilometres of mineral claims located along and adjacent to the Sunday Lake (Detour) Deformation Zone.
 The Sunday Lake Deformation Zone hosts the Detour Gold mine, one of the largest gold mines in Canada, on adjacent ground in Ontario.